Ahmedelshinnawi/Arabic-GEC/README.md

 - Follow PEP 8 style guide
 - Add type hints for all functions
-- Write comprehensive docstrings
-- Include tests for new features
 - Update documentation as needed

 ## License